-This wax can easily hold up to 10% fragrance oil, but most fragrances will not require that much to get a really strong hot throw.
+This wax can easily hold up to 10% (1 ⅔ oz or 47 g) fragrance oil, but most fragrances will not require that much to get a really strong hot throw.
 We tested various fragrance loads and found that they were all very strong.

 Hot and Cold Throw

 We checked the cold throw after 24 hours and found the Bamboo and Coconut and Very Vanilla fragrances were quite strong already at just 6%.
 The White Tea was faint but after 3 days it was much stronger.
 We began hot throw tests after 3 days, again we found the Bamboo and Coconut and Very Vanilla were both very strong while the White Tea could barely be detected.
-We allowed the White Tea to cure for a full two weeks and found that the hot throw was much stronger and similar to the strength we get from other soy waxes.
-After seeing such varying results the length of cure time had on the hot throw, we’d suggest allowing for a two week cure for best results regardless of the fragrance you use.
-We always recommend testing for performance and your individual results may vary or allow for shorter cure times.
+We allowed the White Tea to cure for a full two weeks and found that the hot throw was much stronger and the strength we get from other soy waxes.
+We always recommend testing for performance but with such varying results in the length of cure time we’d recommend allowing a two week cure for best results regardless of fragrance but your individual results may vary and allow for shorter cure times.